474benchen/bias_aware_gridsearchCV/docs/documentation/bias_aware_gridsearch.md

 has_children: True
 ---

-# Bias Aware Gridsearch CV
+# Bias Aware Gridsearch CV (BAGS)

-To make it as easy as possible to write documentation in plain Markdown, most UI components are styled using default Markdown elements with few additional CSS classes needed.
-{: .fs-6 .fw-300 }
+Bias Aware GridsearchCV is an extension of SciKitLearn's GridsearchCV, with additional consideration for a provided bias metric.